 Evaluating the foreign energy market qualitatively, the price decreases for oil under the Leasing scenario would be felt beyond U.S. borders given that oil is a globally traded commodity.
-The same substitutions (i.e., natural gas, coal, biofuels, and renewables) discussed earlier for the domestic energy market also occur in the foreign markets in response to the decrease in the price of oil.
+The substitutions (i.e., natural gas, coal, biofuels, and renewables) discussed earlier for the domestic energy market also occur in the foreign markets in response to the decrease in the price of oil, but at different rates within each country or region depending on their energy infrastructure and market.